 Camping in Otway National Park is the perfect way to detach from everyday life and reconnect with nature.
-There are over 250 Great Otway National Park camping sites, with a variety of landscapes to choose from.
+There are a plethora of Great Otway National Park camping sites, with a variety of landscapes to choose from.
 They also make the ideal stop over for those who want to camp whilst travelling the Great Ocean Road.
 With plenty of options for Cape Otway camping, you can spend as much time in the National Park as you wish.

 The Great Otway National Park is the ideal place to explore, and with the many natural wonders to view in the region, it’s no wonder it attracts visitors year after year.
 The National Park is easily accessible for those travelling by car, but there are also many tour options which stop off at popular parts of the park.
 These can be in the form of day trips or multi-day tours, and usually depart from Melbourne.

 Waterfalls, gullies and the thick rainforest are just some of the spectacular things to see, and with the many camping option and the proximity to the Great Ocean Road route, it’s a must see in Victoria.